LithosphereRocketry/Nandy/Design/ProgrammersGuide.md

 Generally speaking, memory addresses below the stack pointer are considered to be undefined in the context of stack access, and using them should be avoided.
 Using `lds` and `strs` with a negative memory offset can access memory outside the stack page 0xFFnn, which may cause collisions with other memory regions; use with care *(eventually this will be standardized to a yes or no).

 In some cases, it may be necessary or advantageous to neglect the stack memory region and instead use the stack pointer as an extra general-purpose register.
+This is referred to as "stack-pointer abuse."
+Anytime the stack pointer does not represent the lowest allocated memory address on the stack, whether due to abuse or non-initialization, the stack is said to be "invalid"; when that condition is true, it is said to be "valid."

 ### Program Flow
 NANDy program flow is provided by a small handful of jump instructions.
 Simple unconditional jumps are handled by `j <label>`; the label may also be replaced by a direct memory address, but this practice is not recommended.
 Note that `j` is always a relative jump, with a range limit of [-2048, +2047] bytes; attempting to jump outside this range will cause an error in assembly.